 The best analogy I can think of is C.S.
 Lewis.
 Lewis was a believer in the Old Religion, which at this point has been reduced to cliche.
 What could be less interesting than hearing that Jesus loves you, or being harangued about sin, or getting promised Heaven, or threatened with Hell?
 But for some reason, when Lewis writes, the cliches suddenly work.
 Jesus’ love becomes a palpable force.
 Sin becomes so revolting you want to take a shower just for having ever engaged in it.
 When Lewis writes about Heaven you can hear harp music; when he writes about Hell you can smell brimstone.
-He didn’t make me convert to Christianity, but he made me understand why some people would.

 Jordan Peterson is a believer in the New Religion, the one where God is the force for good inside each of us, and all religions are paths to wisdom, and the Bible stories are just guides on how to live our lives.
 This is the only thing even more cliched than the Old Religion.
 But for some reason, when Peterson writes about it, it works.
 When he says that God is the force for good inside each of us, you can feel that force pulsing through your veins.
 When he says the Bible stories are guides to how to live, you feel tempted to change your life goal to fighting Philistines.